List of Jeopardy! contestants: Red Gibson

+Jane Gschwend

+Jane Gschwend a high school dropout and homemaker from Lancaster, Pennsylvania, held the record for the most money won in regular Jeopardy! play for the original series with her $8,250 total over five days.
+She was upset in the semifinal round of the 1969 Tournament of Champions but returned as part of the all-time best charity game on the 2000th episode in 1972, winning that game.
+Host Art Fleming cited Gschwend as an example of how a common person without traditional credentials could succeed at the game.

 Jay Wolpert

-Jay Wolpert (1942–2022) won the 1969 Tournament of Champions.
+Jay Wolpert won the 1969 Tournament of Champions.
 He later became known as a game show producer, screenwriter, and occasional actor.

 1984–present

+Jerry Frankel

+Jerry Frankel, a musician and composer from Buffalo, New York, was a five-time undefeated champion during Trebek's first season, winning $32,650.
+He became that version's first Tournament of Champions winner, earning the $100,000 grand prize by defeating Bruce Fauman and Steve Rogitz in the two-game final.

 Chuck Forrest

-Chuck Forrest (born June 3, 1961) held the record for the largest non-tournament cash winnings total from 1985 to 1989, and the largest all-time winnings from 1986 to 1990.
+Chuck Forrest held the record for the largest non-tournament cash winnings total from 1985 to 1989, and the largest all-time winnings from 1986 to 1990.
 The show's producers regarded him as one of the best and most memorable contestants of the 1980s.
 Forrest is widely regarded by other elite Jeopardy! players as one of the most formidable contestants ever.
 He won five consecutive games from September 30 to October 4, 1985, winning a then-record $72,800 and qualifying for the 1986 Tournament of Champions, which he won, earning another $100,000.
-Forrest later played in the Super Jeopardy! tournament, the Million Dollar Masters tournament, the Ultimate Tournament of Champions, and the Battle of the Decades tournament.
+Forrest later played in the Super Jeopardy! tournament, the Million Dollar Masters tournament, the Ultimate Tournament of Champions, the Battle of the Decades tournament, and the Jeopardy!
+Invitational Tournament.
 He implemented a strategy known as the "Forrest Bounce" to confuse opponents: the strategy involved picking each clue from a different category instead of taking the clues in order.
 With Mark Lowenthal, Forrest co-wrote the 1992 book Secrets of the Jeopardy!
 Champions.